Frequently Asked Questions (and answers)

 Can I donate baby food, too?
 Yes, but please do not donate any form of individual baby food products (including formula, jarred vegetables and fruits, meals, snacks, infant cereal).
 Baby food may be donated by the case or pallet, but single item donations present potential contamination risks and special handling requirements.

 Can I donate toiletries or other personal care items, too?
 The Food Drive is primarily, well, a food drive, but if you also want to give personal care items (such as diapers, laundry detergent, soap, toilet paper and household cleaning items) in addition to your regular donation, food banks may be able to distribute or put them to good use with organizations that also provide help to those in need.
 Please note that not all food banks will be able to accept these items.

 Does my food donation stay local?
 Yes—all food stays in your local community.
 It’s not shipped off to some regional distribution center hundreds of miles away.
 If you want to know where your donation is going, call your local post office and ask to speak to your local food drive person.

 Are my donations tax-deductible?
 Please contact your local food bank.
 The food drive person at your local post office should be able to help connect you.

 How can I help out (besides donating food)?
 If you would like to volunteer with food distribution and sorting, or in any other capacity, call your local post office and ask to speak to the local food drive person there.
 Many food banks have a great need for volunteers on Food Drive Day as well as all throughout the year.

 When will we know the results of this year’s drive?
 All locals must have their results mailed in to the Letter Carriers’ national headquarters in Washington, DC, by the end of May.
-Typically, the tabulated results are expected to be revealed sometime in mid-June, and they will be posted here as well as on Facebook and Twitter.
+Typically, the tabulated results are expected to be revealed sometime in mid-June.